-- Purchased products are conforming with described requirements (e.g.: needs expressed, specifications, contracts, approved sources, staff qualification, control methods, ...). - Products conform with legislative requirements (environmental issues, hygiene, safety, MSDS). - Process for qualification of products (initial sample, industrial testing) and services is used.
+- Purchased products are conforming with described requirements (e.g.: needs expressed, specifications, contracts, approved sources, staff qualification, control methods, including delivery quantities and punctualities...). - Products conform with legislative requirements (environmental issues, hygiene, safety,...). - Process for qualification of products (initial sample, industrial testing) and services is used.
 An approach is in place to ensure the stability of product properties over time.

-- The receipt control process for raw materials is described and effectively implemented to guarantee their compliance before use (Reception Control Procedure). - Evaluation of supplier performance for products and services is regularly done.
-Targets are defined. - Lab conditions / skill requirements are appropriate for evaluating incoming products. - Risk evaluation (availability risks, support solutions, necessary actions for quality guarantee, business continuity approach, ...) is done when necessary with associated action plan.
+- The receipt control process for raw materials is described and effectively implemented to guarantee their compliance before use. - Evaluation of supplier performance for products and services is regularly done.
+Targets are defined. - Lab conditions / skill requirements are appropriate for evaluating incoming products.

+• Risk assessment (availability risks, support solutions, actions required to guarantee quality, Business continuity approach, ..) is carried out if necessary with an associated action plan.
+Their status are clearly displayed.